Dental care in times of COVID-19

 At all Banning Dental Group clinics, we provide our patients with the support of a Treatment Coordinator.
 This is your go-to person to discuss oral health concerns or treatment plans in progress.
 If for any reason you have become aware or concerned of changes in your dental health, we recommend that you reach out to us for a free consultation by phone, whereby we can arrange an appointment if it’s needed.
 At this stage, we recommend only visiting your clinic by appointment.

 My tooth hurts.
 Can’t I just take some painkillers?

-Whilst you may feel it’s safer to pop a few paracetamol rather than visiting your dentist, we really can’t stress enough the importance of consultation with a dental health professional.
-You may be able to keep the pain at bay, but in the meantime you could be giving an underlying problem the opportunity to develop.
+Whilst you may feel it’s safer to pop a few paracetamols rather than visiting your dentist, we really can’t stress enough the importance of consultation with a dental health professional.
+You may be able to keep the pain at bay, but in the meantime, you could be giving an underlying problem the opportunity to develop.

-In so many cases, something that could have been prevented with a hygienist appointment, may later result in needing a filling.
-A tooth that may only needed a simple filling, left untreated could result in a possible extraction or even root canal treatment.
+In so many cases, something that could have been prevented with a hygienist appointment may later result in needing a filling.
+A tooth that may only have required a simple filling, left untreated could result in a possible extraction or even root canal treatment.
 That niggling sore that you have noticed in your gums could require a basic prescribed treatment plan, but you wouldn’t want it to be anything more sinister.

 We’d like to assure all our patients that both routine and emergency appointments will go ahead as planned unless you hear otherwise from your clinic.
 Here’s what you can expect when visiting our clinics:

 - We will first ask you to wait outside until it’s safe to enter